RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix regression: allow ruler gestures to start on minis.
-* Add hotkeys to clear dice on the tabletop (c), and toggle the dice bag (d).

 ## Plans/TODO

 * Undo/Redo caused the players to stop seeing anything (bottom level of Drelev Keep)